A Quick Guide to Fashion Runway Lighting

 The light needs to be even across the stage, as uneven light distribution can cause 'Hot' spots were the lighting is too bright, and 'Cold' spots were the light is too shadowed.
 Finer details can be lost when the lighting is like this, plus it makes photography much more difficult.
 One way to ensure this consistency is an even distribution of the lights.

-Some may have exact ideas, others may have a vague concepts, but all designers need to be consulted and considered when creating the lighting.
+Some may have exact ideas, others may have a vague concept, but all designers need to be consulted and considered when creating the lighting.
 Trying to understand what the overall image and vision they have will influence the lights used, and in what ways you use them.
 For example, if the designer wants to present a collection based around florals, it's unlikely that they want darker, more dramatic lighting in any pre-show build up.

 Tailoring the shows lighting to the photographers may seem like an odd concept but they are really important to the shows set up.
 Not only are professionals looking for the best angles, but the growth of social media means a tweeted photo can travel the world in seconds.
-To make sure that the lighting translates well into photo, checking beforehand through an actual camera lens can help you solve problem areas before they are captured forever.
+To make sure that the lighting translates well into the photo, checking beforehand through an actual camera lens can help you solve problem areas before they are captured forever.

 To light or not to light, That is the question!
-This all depends on the location of the show, and the designer.
+This all depends on the location of the show and the designer.
 Sometimes the front row is lit purely by chance, as the lights from the runway overspill.
-If the audience are going to be lit, light them dimmer than the runway to ensure that the focus is on the show, and not who is in the row next to them!
+If the audience is going to be lit, light them dimmer than the runway to ensure that the focus is on the show, and not who is in the row next to them!

-Making sure that the clothes look good is top priority but also lighting the people presenting them is important too!
+Making sure that the clothes look good is a top priority but also lighting the people presenting them is important too!
 Having a run through and Dress Rehearsal will help flag up any problems with the lights when put onto the models which can be altered before the show.
 Also, some people advise placing lights on the edging of the stage, so the model knows where they are walking and the parameters of the stage.
 However, this needs to be checked so it doesn't interfere with the photographers or the audience's view.